-All of the samples analyzed in this verification test were prepared gravimetrically and are of known quantity.
-All of the wipes utilized in this test (PaceWipe and Aramsco Lead Wipe) meet the specifications of the American Society for Testing and Materials requirements [2].
+All of the samples analyzed in this verification test will be prepared gravimetrically and will be of known quantity.
+All of the wipes utilized in this test (PaceWipe, Aramsco Lead Wipe, and Palintest Dust Wipe) will meet the specifications of the American Society for Testing and Materials requirements [2].
 Initial consideration was given to conducting the test in a real-world situation, where the technologies would have been deployed in a housing unit that had been evacuated due to high levels lead contamination.
-In addition to the safety concern of subjecting participants to lead exposure, the spatial variability of adjacent samples would have been so great that it would be much larger than the expected variability of this type of technology, therefore making it difficult to separate instrument/method variability and sampling variability.
+In addition to the safety concern of subjecting participants to lead exposure, the spatial variability of adjacent samples would have been so great that it would be much larger than the expected variability of these types of technologies, therefore making it difficult to separate instrument/method variability and sampling variability.
+Also, for the destructive technologies such as ASV, it would be nearly impossible to verify the results of the field method with a standard laboratory analysis, because a replicate sample could not be obtained.
 The availability of well-characterized samples derived from "real-world" situations made the use of proficiency testing samples (so-called "ELPAT" samples) and other prepared samples an attractive alternative.